sabansen/paypal/Readme.md

 Check the version of your URL’s underlying security library.
 If you use OpenSSL libraries, please update them to at least version 1.0.1c.

+##Instalation

+To install module on PrestaShop, download zip package form [product page on PrestaShop Addons][addons].

+This module contain composer.json file.
+If you clone or download the module from github repository, run the ```composer install``` from the root module folder.

+See the [composer documentation][composer-doc] to learn more about the composer.json file.

 ## Contributing

 PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.